Unemployment and Temporary Disability Insurance Taxes (FUTA/SUTA/TDI); Temporary Caregiver Insurance (TCI): Rhode Island

 - All Rhode Island employers, except public agency employers, must participate in the Temporary Disability Insurance (TDI) program, which is a state-run plan administered by the Department of Labor and Training.
 The program is funded by taxes withheld from employees' wages up to the annual TDI taxable wage base.
 TDI due dates are based on an employer's unemployment insurance due dates.
 See Temporary Disability Insurance.

-- The state-run Temporary Caregiver Insurance (TCI) program provides employees with up to four weeks of wage replacement when an employee takes leave to care for certain family members or to bond with a new child.
+- The state-run Temporary Caregiver Insurance (TCI) program provides employees with wage replacement when an employee takes leave to care for certain family members or to bond with a new child.
 The compensation is funded through employee payroll deductions.
 Employers do not contribute to the program.
 See Temporary Caregiver Insurance.